Yogananda-J/AI-Preparation/README.md

-# AI_PREP
+# UpSkill

-A monorepo for an AI coding interview and practice platform.
-It includes a React (Vite) frontend and an Express/MongoDB backend, with optional local code execution (ACE) and Judge0 support.
+UpSkill is a monorepo for a modern coding interview and practice platform.
+It includes:

+- A React (Vite) frontend
+- An Express/MongoDB backend
+- An optional Python FastAPI ML service for proctored interviews (overall webcam recording + anomaly analysis)
+- Optional local code execution (ACE) and Judge0 integration for running code challenges

 ## Tech Stack